 Shared values make better working relationships.

 Edmonton’s home prices are very affordable.
-A first-time homebuyer household earning $94,000 (the median Metro Edmonton household before-tax income) can get a $380,000 mortgage.
-That’s more than enough for a first-time homebuyer to buy a condo, but buying a house is now out of reach for at least 1 in 3 Edmontonians.
+A first-time homebuyer household earning the median Metro Edmonton household before-tax income can comfortably secure a mortgage large enough to buy a condo or townhouse, buying a detached house is now moving out of reach for a significant portion of Edmontonians.

 Read the Vancouver Home Price Forecast, Okanagan Valley Home Price Forecast and Calgary Home Price Forecast.

-Looking ahead to 2027 and 2028, most forecasts anticipate modest price movements rather than sharp swings.
+Looking ahead to the coming years, most forecasts anticipate modest price movements rather than sharp swings.
 The range of possible outcomes depends heavily on how interest rates evolve, whether migration levels recover, and how trade policies influence Alberta’s economic performance.

 If borrowing costs trend higher, as forecast, home prices may experience renewed downward pressure by late 2027 as affordability deteriorates.
 If supply continues to expand faster than demand, the market could shift toward a buyer’s market with falling home values.
 With many unknowns, forecasters expect a wide range of moderate outcomes.

-Will Canada’s trade wars with the United States lead to a recession?
+Will regional trade tensions lead to a broader economic recession?

 How do we arrive at our forecast range?
 Check out our full assessment of the five factors that drive these forecasts.
 These five forces help explain why several forecasters are anticipating price drops.